GussRw/Documentation-Laravel-Routes/README.md

 `php artisan route:docs`

-This command create a html file in Project/docs, to indicate the html file path, you can use option --path
+This command create a html file in Project/docs, to indicate the html file path, you can use option `--path`

 `php artisan route:docs --path=/routes/docs`

 ## Route description

-Description are optional, but if you want to add them create a php comment over the each route in the web.php file with @description.
+Description are optional, but if you want to add them create a php comment over the each route in the web.php file with `@description`.

 ```
 /**